mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 * **Related Game Patterns:** You'll need to have added the **Add Enemies** pattern to your game before you can add this one.

-When learners choose the pattern they want to work on they can take a physical card on-line help to support them implement the code needed to add the pattern to the game.
-I originally started off with printed supporting documents but then help learners to transition to online resources.
-The digital format is particularly useful if learners are copying and pasting code.
+When learners take a printed card or access on-line help to support them implement the code needed to add their chosen game design pattern to the game.
+The online or digital help can be useful if you want learners to be able to copying and paste code.
 Having supporting resources can help resolve tensions around groups getting stuck and needing facilitator.
-But creates another tension around how much guidance to give learners in the code examples provided.
 How much support you give to this process is up to you.
-I work with relatively young coders, thus  I chose to provide almost complete code help.
-This design helps build familiarity with code and the code environment.
+I work with relatively young coders, thus I normally provide significant coding scaffolding.
+Once learners have built familiarity with code structures, processes and the coding environment then I provide less complete code examples.
+In my research I found that providing limited options but allowing student to choose their own pathway had a immediate positive effect on the motivation and general energy level of learners.
+I would describe the class environment as a kind of creative, productive chaos.
+As mentioned the break down involves creating help resources to support a menu of game design patterns.
+If teachers want to take on doing this work themselves then the amount work is significant but manageable especially if collaboration with other educators is involved.
+I found the process of creating the resources invaluable in helping students solve their coding problems.

 <!--
 ![patterns as missions ](./Pictures/missions_full.png)